PaoloSarti/AStarSearch.jl/README.md

 RIGHT = CartesianIndex(0, 1)
 DIRECTIONS = [UP, DOWN, LEFT, RIGHT]

-# manthattan distance between positions in the maze matrix
+# manhattan distance between positions in the maze matrix
 manhattan(a::CartesianIndex, b::CartesianIndex) = sum(abs.((b - a).I))
 # check to be in the maze and filter out moves that go into walls
 getmazeneighbours(maze, state) = filter(x -> (1 <= x[1] <= size(maze)[1]) && (1 <= x[2] <= size(maze)[2]) && (!maze[x]), [state + d for d in DIRECTIONS])